AsgardCms/Platform/readme.md

 Please note that the current state of the CMS doesn't have the front-end yet.
 What you can test though, is the complete backend interface.

+#### Feedback, ideas, etc.
+If you have **feedback** to give, **ideas** you would like implemented, by all means share them on the [dedicated uservoice page](http://asgardcms.uservoice.com/).
+Do not hesitate to share!

+For **issues/bugs** your having, you can use the Github Issues to post those.
+Each module has its own repository on the [AsgardCMS](https://github.com/AsgardCms) organisation, find the one that gives you problems, and sumbit an issue.

+Thank you for your participation!

 ### Install Platform

 ```